Luis de Córdova y Córdova: The blockade of Gibraltar

-When Lord Howe was returning to the Atlantic, Córdoba again met him and on October 20, 1782, the battle of Cape Spartel was locked.
+When Lord Howe was returning to the Atlantic, Córdoba again met him and on October 20, 1782, the Battle of Cape Spartel occurred.
 The British admired "the Spanish way of maneuvering, their ready line of battle, the swift positioning of the flagship in the center of the force and the opportunity with which the rear guard forced the sail, shortening the distances."

-After five hours of indecisive combat, the 34 British ships, longer than the 46 Spanish-French, refused to continue.
-The Spanish colossus, the ship Santísima Trinidad, was only able to completely discharge all of its batteries.
+After five hours of indecisive combat, Howe's 34 ships of the line, outnumbered by the 46 Franco-Spanish ships of the line, disengaged, ending the battle.
+The Spanish warship Santísima Trinidad was able to completely discharge all of its batteries.

 Peace was signed with Great Britain on January 30, 1783, by which the island of Menorca and Florida were restored to Spain.
 The king rewarded the services of Córdoba by appointing him general director of the Navy on February 7, 1783 and shortly afterwards captain general.
 Córdova lowered his insignia of the combined squad the following May 1.
 On July 2, 1786, he laid the first stone of the Pantheon of Illustrious Sailors of the Island of León (today San Fernando), the town where he died on July 29, 1796, at the age of 90, being buried in the church of San Francisco of said locality.
 In 1851 the transfer of his remains to the Pantheon of Illustrious Sailors was decreed, which was fulfilled in 1870.